vic-cw/openwhisk-gradle-plugin/docs/full_configuration_options.md

 - `OPENWHISK_NAMESPACE`: Namespace of the action to update, for example `yourcloudfoundryorg_yourcloudfoundryspace`.
 - `OPENWHISK_ACTION_NAME`: Name of OpenWhisk action to update.
-- `OPENWHISK_DOCKER_IMAGE`: Full name of the Docker image to use as the base of OpenWhisk action, for example `com.domain/myOpenWhiskImage:latest`.

 Optional:

 - `OPENWHISK_WEB_SECURE_KEY`: a 16 digit integer to secure access to OpenWhisk action.
 If the value of this environment variable is empty, and `updateDockerAction` is set with `webSecure`, a random key is generated instead.
+- `OPENWHISK_DOCKER_IMAGE`: Full name of the Docker image to use as the base of OpenWhisk action, for example `com.domain/myopenwhiskimage:latest`.
+If not set, the default `openwhisk/dockerskeleton:latest` is used.